rstrudel/pyjob/README.md

 You can check the scripts in ~/pyjob/scripts/hello_*.slurm You can check the logs in ~/pyjob/.
 A job output is stored as hello.o* and its errors as hello.e*.
 ```

-## 5. Anaconda

-If you want to load conda, you first need to add `conda_dir` to your configuration file.
-`conda_dir` can be defined globally, just create a file `slurm.yml` containing `conda_dir` and it will be used for every experiments using `slurm` scheduler.

-Once set you can add `conda activate {env_name}` to your template and update your configuration accordingly.

 ## 6. Options
 `--no-sub`: print the list of jobs parameters without submitting the jobs.<br/>